Gecko-Co/gecko-co-frontend/README.md

 - **LinkedIn**: [Jan Carlo Once](https://www.linkedin.com/in/jancarloonce)

-Thank you for your interest in the Gecko Co.
-Project!
+Thank you for your interest in the Gecko Co.!